Charleston Nursing Home Abuse Attorneys

 Has your elderly loved one become the victim of nursing home abuse?

-At The Bell Law Firm, we firmly believe in defending the rights of elderly citizens who have been abused at the hands of an unethical nursing home.
+At Stewart Bell, PLLC, we firmly believe in defending the rights of elderly citizens who have been abused at the hands of an unethical nursing home.
 Our Charleston nursing home abuse lawyers have filed over fifty West Virginia nursing home abuse lawsuits and recovered millions in compensation for abused elderly residents and their families.